SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 ## Filtering data

-There are many entries in our data table.
-Sometimes you want to view and work only with a subset of data or apply some operation only on a subset.
+Sometimes you want to view and work only with a subset of data or apply an operation only to a subset.
-You can do that in OpenRefine by applying filters to your data.
+You can do this by applying filters to your data.

 1. Click the down arrow next to `scientificName` > `Text filter`.
 A `scientificName` facet will appear on the left margin.
-2. Type in `bai` and press return.
-There are 48 matching rows of the original 35549 rows (and these rows are selected for the subsequent steps).
+2. Type in `bai` into the text box in the facet and press return.
+At the top of the page it will report that, out of the 35549 rows in the raw data, there are 48 rows in which the text has been found within the `scientificName` column (and these rows will be selected for the subsequent steps).

     ![OpenRefine Filtering](../fig/openrefine-filtering.png)

-3. At the top, change the view to `Show as` 50 `rows`.
-This way you will see all the matching rows.
+3. Near the top of the screen, change `Show:` to 50.
+This way you will allow you to see all the matching rows.

 > ## Exercise
 >
-> 1. What scientific names (genus and species) are selected by this procedure?
+> 1. What scientific names are selected by this text filter?
-> 2. How would you restrict this to one of the species selected?
+> 2. How would you restrict it to one of the species selected?
 >
 > > ## Solution
 > > 1.
 If you kept a text facet over `scientificName` from before - it will show that
 > > two names match your filter criteria are: `Baiomys taylori` and `Chaetodipus baileyi`.
 If you have closed
-> that text facet, do `Facet` > `Text facet` on the `scientificName` column after filtering to see the same effect.
+> > the text facet, select `Facet` > `Text facet` on the `scientificName` column.
 > > 2.
-To restrict to only one of these two species, you could make the search case sensitive or
+There are various options to restrict to only one of the two species identified.
+You could make the search case sensitive.
-> > you could split the `scientificName` column into species and genus before filtering or
+> > You could split the `scientificName` column into species and genus columns, as before, and filter only the column of interest.
-> > you could include more letters in your filter, e.g. `baio` which would exclude `Chaetodipus baileyi`.
-Try playing with this.
+> > You could include more letters in your filter, e.g. `baio` which would exclude `Chaetodipus baileyi`.
+Try playing with these different options.
 > >
 > {: .solution}
 {: .challenge}

 ### Excluding data entries

-In addition to the solutions included above, another way to narrow our filter is to use the `include` or `exclude` buttons on entries in a facet.
-If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to recreate it.
+Another way to narrow our filter is to use the `include` or `exclude` buttons on the entries in a facet.
+If you still have your facet for `scientificName`, you can use it.
+If you've closed that facet, recreate it by selecting `Facet` > `Text facet` on the `scientificName` column.

-1. In the facet (on the left margin), hover over one of the names, e.g. `Baiomys taylori`.
+1. In the text facet, hover over one of the names, e.g. `Baiomys taylori`.
 Notice that when you hover over it, there are buttons to the right for `edit` and `include`.
-Also note that if you click rather than hover - you will automatically include this entry in the filter, in which case you will have buttons for `edit` and `exclude`.
-2. Click `include`.
-This will explicitly include this species, and exclude others that are not explicitly included.
-Notice that the option now changes to `exclude`.
+2. Whilst hovering over `Baiomys taylori`, move to the right and click the `include` option.
+This will include this species, as signified by the name of the species changing from blue to orange, and new options of `edit` and `exclude` will be presented.
+Note that in the top of the page, "46 matching rows" is now displayed instead of "48 matching rows".
+3. You can include `Chaetodipus baileyi` in the same way too.
+4. Alternatively, you can click the name of either one of the species.
+This will include the selected species and exclude all others options in a single step, which can be useful.
-3. Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear from the table.
+3. Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear from the data table to the right.

 **Important:** Make sure both species are included in your filtered dataset before continuing with the rest of the exercises.